kirantoor16/Mern-stack-project/README.md

 # Mern-stack-project
-this is my final year project..in short it is like all in all..in this website you will get notes,quiz,,books and so on..
+This is my final year project..In short it is like all in all..in this website you will get notes,quiz,,books and so on.. if you want to run ,kindly run separate separate ,in case it doesnot work direct then intsall npm init and then npm start thanks :)